Project PEDHSC21

 Exploring neonatal nurses’ and parents’ understanding of the factors that enhance and hinder communication and early interaction between preterm infants and their parents

-The need to explore infant interaction in the early stages of development is an urgent necessity because increased mask wearing as part of protective personal equipment (PPE) use.
+The need to explore infant interaction in the early stages of development following preterm birth is an urgent necessity because of the risks posed by prematurity relating to potential language and communication difficulties later in life.

 Project aim